DevExpress/devextreme-documentation/concepts/05 UI Components/ColorBox/00 Getting Started with ColorBox/15 Customize Buttons and Labels.md

 Specifies whether to display the Clear button in the ColorBox.

 - [applyButtonText](/Documentation/ApiReference/UI_Components/dxColorBox/Configuration/#applyButtonText)
-Specifies the text for the button that applies changes and closes the drop-down editor.
+Specifies the caption of the button that applies changes and closes the drop-down editor.

 - [cancelButtonText](/Documentation/ApiReference/UI_Components/dxColorBox/Configuration/#cancelButtonText)
-Specifies the text for the button that cancels changes and closes the drop-down editor.
+Specifies the caption of the button that cancels changes and closes the drop-down editor.

-You can hide the editor's drop-down button to allow users to only type in a color code.
+You can hide the editor's drop-down button to limit user input options down to color code entry.
 To do this, disable the [showDropDownButton](/Documentation/ApiReference/UI_Components/dxColorBox/Configuration/#showDropDownButton) property.

 To add a label to the ColorBox, specify the [label](/Documentation/ApiReference/UI_Components/dxColorBox/Configuration/#label) property.
 To change the label appearance, set the [labelMode](/Documentation/ApiReference/UI_Components/dxColorBox/Configuration/#labelMode) property to one of the following values: